I will give a plenary talk at the 5th International Conference on Control and Fault-Tolerant Systems (IEEE SysTol) 2021. See at here.

 – Postdoctoral position: This offer is now closed.
 Sara Ifqir will be continuing to work on COCOTIER project until October 1, 2021 .

 – Master thesis project, starting with February 2021 — the subject can be downloaded at here.
-Nicolas Bandet has been selected and hired and is working on monitoring issues.
+Nicolas Bandet has been selected and hired.
+He is working on monitoring issues.

 I am always looking for outstanding and highly motivated people willing to work on challenging scientific projects.

 I have not yet planned 2021 openings.
 They will be announced later.

 Due to coronavirus outbreak, postdoc recruitment in 2020 has been delayed to fall 2020.

 - The first call can be downloaded at here.
 This call is now closed.
 Dr. Arthour Perodou has been hired since Sptember 2020.
 See his CV at here.

 - Second postdoc position is related to the COCOTIER project.
 This call is also closed.
 Dr. Sara Ifqir will be continuing one year more.

 2019 (closed ):

 - Sara IFQIR started on December 2, 2019 to work on the COCOTIER Project.
 See her CV at here.

 - After a two-year postdoc position in Bordeaux supported by SysNum, Willy Alejandro Apaza Perez left IMS-lab in May 2020 for L2S-lab (Paris) to continue his research under the supervision of Dr. Antoine Girard.
 Good continuation Alejandro !